meitar/mailchimp-user-sync/readme.txt

 Please open a topic on the [WordPress.org plugin support forums](https://wordpress.org/support/plugin/mailchimp-sync).

+= Send additional user fields to MailChimp =

+You can send additional user data by hooking into the `mailchimp_sync_user_data` filter.

+`
+add_filter( 'mailchimp_sync_user_data', function( $data, $user ) {
+	$data['WEBSITE'] = $user->user_url;
+}, 10, 2 );
+`

+= Can I run this from the command-line? =

+Yes, you can.
+The plugin registers two [WP CLI](http://wp-cli.org/) commands.

+`
+wp mailchimp-sync sync-all 							# synchronize all users wp mailchimp-sync sync-all --role=administrator 	# synchronize all users with "administrator" role wp mailchimp-sync sync-user $user_id	 			# synchronize the user specified by the given ID `

+This is especially useful for synchronising a huge amount of users.

 == Screenshots ==

-1. Synchronisation settings
+1. synchronization settings
 2. Status overview

 == Changelog ==

+= 1.0 - May 29, 2015 =

+**Fixes**

+- Force synchronization would not work on large data sets (> 10.000).
+The process is now batched.

+**Improvements**

+- Pause / resume the forced sync process

+**Additions**

+- Enable / disable auto-syncing
+- Choose a user role to synchronize.
+- [WP CLI](http://wp-cli.org/) commands: `wp mailchimp-sync sync-all` and `wp mailchimp-sync sync-user $user_id`.
+For more usage info, have a look at the [MailChimp Sync FAQ](https://wordpress.org/plugins/mailchimp-sync/faq/).
+- `mailchimp_sync_user_data` to modify user data before it's sent to MailChimp.

 = 0.1.2 - March 17, 2015 =

 **Fixes**

-- Synchronising would stop if a synchronise request failed
+- Synchronising would stop if a synchronize request failed
 - Conflict with other plugins bundling old versions of Composer, throwing a fatal error on plugin activation
 - Users who were deleted from a list would cause issues, they're now re-subscribed.

 **Improvements**

-- Added some feedback to Log whether a synchronisation request succeeded or not.
+- Added some feedback to Log whether a synchronization request succeeded or not.

 = 0.1.1 - February 17, 2015 =